kdheepak/blog/content/23-technical-writing.md

 <!-- BEGIN SLIDES -->

-This is what the same table looks like in \LaTeX.
+This is what the same table looks like in $\LaTeX$.

     \begin{longtable}[c]{@{}rlcl@{}}
     \caption{Demonstration of simple table syntax.}